sihangpu/sihangpu.github.io/content/activites.md

 ### Short-Term Visiting
+ - visited ETH Zürich, Switzerland, hosted by Dennis Hofheinz for one week, in 2025
  - visited IRIF of Université Paris Cité, France, hosted by Geoffroy Couteau for one week, in 2023
  - visited Aarhus University, Denmark, hosted by Claudio Orlandi for a few days, in 2023
  - visited the Simons Institute, University of California Berkeley, United States, in Spring 2020, to attend a [research program about lattices](https://simons.berkeley.edu/programs/lattices2020)